michaelmangelsdorf/myth/spec.md

 #### Device Selection

-The CPU is designed to handle serial and parallel communication external components.
+The CPU is designed to handle serial and parallel communication with external components.
 This is facilitated by dedicated hardware-registers and instructions.

 ##### E (Enable) register

 The 8-bit E register is used to control the select state of devices attached to the serial or parallel bus lines.
 To this end, the register is divided into two independent four-bit groups for device selection.

-Each four-bit group (L for the low-order, H for the high-order) drives a 4-to-16 line decoder, which maps the bit pattern encoded by that group to 1 of 16 possible, mutually exclusive select signals (SL0-15 and SH0-15).
+Each four-bit group (L for the low-order, H for the high-order) drives a 4-to-16 line decoder, which maps the bit pattern encoded by that group to 1 of 16 possible, mutually exclusive select signals (SL0-15 and SH0-15) per group.

 ###### Special Purpose Selectors